Within my story, there are discussions of suicide.

 In 2010 in a beautiful ceremony at Chatsworth house, I won Derbyshire and the Peak districts young manager of the year award.
 I was so proud of myself, I was so proud that I had gone from knocking on death door to proving myself in life, to no one else other than me.

-So, several years has now passed and I’m a specialist in the recovery from mental illness.
+Several years have now passed and I’m a specialist in the recovery from mental illness.
 I’ve trained and trained and have never stopped learning.
 You can’t stop learning as a therapist, because you can't ever know everything.
-I will die not knowing everything, but at least I can say I knew everything I could.

 I have spent years saving lives, guiding people to find their own self-worth and guiding them out of mental illness.